xiaobo-liu/mplyap/README.md

-# Mixed-precision iterative refinement for the low-rank Lyapunov equation
+# Mixed-precision iterative refinement for low-rank Lyapunov equations

 This repository contains the code used in the technical report:

-P. Benner and X. Liu. *Mixed-precision iterative refinement for the low-rank Lyapunov equation*, October 2025.
+P. Benner and X. Liu. [*Mixed-precision iterative refinement for low-rank Lyapunov equations*](https://arxiv.org/abs/2510.02126).
+ArXiv:2510.02126 [math.NA], October 2025.

 ## Dependencies